-The Mass Cultural Council’s Universal Participation (UP) Initiative was established to advance access at cultural facilities throughout the Commonwealth.
+Mass Cultural Council’s Universal Participation (UP) Initiative was established to advance access at cultural facilities throughout the Commonwealth.
 Access is defined broadly to highlight physical, fiscal, cultural, and social barriers.
 The UP Initiative takes as a basic tenet that increasing accessibility for people with disabilities increases accessibility for everyone.
-An intentional approach to access is a cultural competency measure and a method for building community connections.
+Access by design is woven into the institutional culture and recognized as a method for building community connections.

-To acknowledge the access work being done by cultural institutions around the Commonwealth, the Universal Participation Initiative is a community of practice that highlights excellence in the field, provides grants for innovative solutions, and offers educational stipends for professional development.
-To steward the work that needs to be done by cultural institutions, the Universal Participation Initiative is an educational opportunity, a growing peer network, and a project implementation consultant.
+To acknowledge the access work being done by cultural institutions across Massachusetts, the Universal Participation Initiative is creating a community of practice that highlights excellence in the field, ongoing education, and grants for innovative solutions.
+To steward the work that needs to be done by cultural institutions, the Universal Participation Initiative is also an educational opportunity, a growing peer network, and a project implementation consultant.

-To break down barriers to participation, the UP Initiative hosts several programs to assist organizations wanting to instigate civic engagement.
+To break down barriers to participation, the UP Initiative supports organizations wanting to instigate civic engagement.

 - UP Designation is for organizations demonstrating inclusive practices.
 An institution with UP Designation engages with a growing network of involved peer professionals.
-UP Designation is tied to a core principle of inclusion within the Mass Cultural Council and is an esteemed position.
+UP Designation is tied to a core principle of inclusion within Mass Cultural Council and is an esteemed position.
 New opportunities to learn and to lead are made available.
-Additional grants and stipends are made available.
-Distinct promotion from the Mass Cultural Council is provided.

-- The EBT Card to Culture is a partnership between the Mass Cultural Council and the Massachusetts Department of Transitional Assistance.
+- Card to Culture is a partnership between Mass Cultural Council and the Massachusetts Department of Transitional Assistance.
 The program provides free or discounted admission to the cultural treasures of the Commonwealth.
-UP Designated organizations are expected to take part in the EBT Card to Culture program.
+UP Designated Organizations are expected to take part in at least one of the Card to Culture programs.

 The goal of the UP Initiative is to support the growth and development of accessibility practices.
 Leaders at organizations that embrace inclusion as central to their mission know that “by design” we can anticipate and accommodate patrons, staff, volunteers, and students.
 The intent is to enhance the cultural experiences for everyone, build capacity, fuel insight, and inspire action.
 Using the directives of Universal Design as guiding principles, the UP Initiative looks to four distinct characteristics that build the foundation for “access” work.